 I’m a director, producer and editor in NYC who makes films about artists and creative thinkers.
 The short documentary I made in 5 days, Legend: a film about Greg Garing, won the jury prize for Best Film of the International Doc Challenge at Hot Docs in Toronto, then screened at Sheffield Doc/Fest, IDFA, Nashville, Big Sky, Rooftop Films, and on the Documentary Channel.
 I direct doc-style films for clients including JP Morgan, Aritzia, Lincoln Center, Atlantic Council, Martha Stewart Weddings, and AT&T, as well as music videos for artists including Jonatha Brooke, Jeff Litman, the Muckrakers, and Eleni Mandell.

-Originally from Minneapolis, Minnesota, she studied Radio/TV/Film at Northwestern University.
-From there Emily moved to New York City where she often works as a freelance post-production, motion design, and visual effects producer.
-She has produced for clients including Google, Nike, Lexus, AT&T, Citibank, Nespresso, Subway, Budweiser, Verizon, Fiat, A&E, PBS, Nova, Paramount Pictures, Gwen Stefani and Kanye West, and for production companies including Roof Studio, The Mill, M ss ng P eces, Show of Force, Imaginary Forces and H.S.I.
-Productions among others.
+I have years of experience working with incredible creatives in high-pressure environments as a freelance post-production and visual effects producer in New York City.
+I’ve worked with clients including Mercedes, Adidas, Domino’s, Geico, Samsung, Apple, Cigna, Google, Nike, Citibank, Lexus, Nespresso, Budweiser, Verizon, Fiat, A&E, PBS, Nova, Paramount Pictures, The Roots, Gwen Stefani and Kanye West; and production companies including The Artery, Buck, Artjail, Roof Studio, MPC, The Mill, M ss ng P eces, Show of Force, Imaginary Forces and H.S.I.
+Productions.

-She also loves cats who look like this:
+I also love cats who look like this: